keiner5212/loans-app-front/README.md

 - Clone this repository
 - Open the repository in VS Code
 - Run `pnpm install` in the repository root folder to install the dependencies
-- Run `pnpm dev` in the repository root folder to start the development server
+- Run `pnpm run tauri dev` in the repository root folder to start the development server

 ## Recommended IDE Setup